 My small moment of success was on Truong Dinh St at Ba Hoa, a smallish street restaurant that sells nought but Hue regional specialties.

 Ba Hoa trades in what I’d describe as a Hue Rice Cake Happy Meal.
 Banh beo, circles of rice cake topped with minced dried prawn and pork, corralled by gelatinous banh bot loc, rectangles of steamed tapioca flour each containing a chilli coated and slightly crispy whole dried prawn.
-The banh bot loc are are steamed in a rectangle of banana leaf and served cold and topped with a few strips of crackling.
+The banh bot loc are are steamed in a rectangle of banana leaf and served cold and topped with a few strips of pork crackling.
 The plating reminded me of an upturned jellyfish, who prior to their beaching had a predilection for pork and fried onion.
 It seemed like a minor victory.

 Location: Ba Hoa, 7 Truong Dinh St, Hue, Vietnam.
 Opposite is an identical restaurant; further down the street is a stand doing a roaring trade in sweet iced drinkche and local shellfish specialty, com hen.